Valve has already fixed the Steam Deck's joystick drift issues

 “I think we feel that this will perform really well.
 And I think people will be super happy with it.
 I think that it’s going to be a great buy.
 I mean, obviously every part will fail at some point, but we think people will be very satisfied and happy with this.”

-Issues with joystick drift have also plagued the Nintendo Switch since launch.
-As Nintendo Of America’s president Doug Bowser still promises “continuous improvements” almost six years after the console was first released.
+Issues with joystick drift have also plagued the Nintendo Switch since launch with Nintendo Of America’s president Doug Bowser promising “continuous improvements” almost six years after the console was first released.

 In other news, a Twisted Metal TV show is officially on the way.